-Mysterious myrrh (Burseraceae commiphora) has a history older than humankind.
-With a deep connection to death, healing and the divine, myrrh has significant spiritual meaning.
-It's a smoky, strongly scented gum resin extracted from a few small, thorny tree species, especially Commiphora myrrha.
+Myrrh (Commiphora sp) has a history older than humankind.
+Deeply connected to death, healing and the divine, myrrh is a smoky, strongly scented gum resin especially from Commiphora myrrha.
+Myrrh is used in medicine, perfumes, incense and the quest for ecstasy.

-Myrrh resin is used in medicine, perfumes and incense.
-As a mild recreational substance in ancient times it's sometimes added to wine or later, posca.
+As a mild recreational substance in ancient times myrrh is added to wine or later, posca.

-Egyptians embalm the dead using myrrh and natron, a type of soda ash.
-Myrrh grows naturally in today's Somalia, Oman, Yemen, Eritrea, Somali Region of Ethiopia and parts of Saudi Arabia.
+Egyptians embalm the dead using myrrh and natron, a type of soda ash salt, as well as a wide range of scents and preservatives such as bitumen and cinnamon.
+Myrrh grows naturally in today's Somalia, Oman, Yemen, Eritrea, Ethiopia and parts of Saudi Arabia.

 The Fifth Dynasty ruler of Egypt, King Sahure (c.
 2465 - 2325 BCE), records the earliest known expedition to the land of Punt in southeast Egypt and the Horn of Africa.
-The land of Punt is rich in natural resources.
+The land of Punt as it's called at the time is rich in natural resources.

 The expedition brings back some people of Punt as well as wild animals such as cheetahs, baboons, a secretary bird, and skins of giraffes.
 Naturally formed beads of resin are used in local jewelry.